 So, I visit a well-known software or hardware manufacturer’s website and look for information on the latest releases.
 And there it is, all the details, it’s all there.
 In Japanese.
 (I’m not a native speaker of Japanese, actually I’m no speaker of Japanese at all).

 What do I do?
 Look for a Japanese-speaking friend or colleague?
 Use Google Translate?
 Sure, I could do that.
 Or maybe, just maybe, I start looking elsewhere?
 I’m afraid, not maybe.
 For sure!

 As a marketing exec, you know, you are in control of not only how great your company’s marketing strategy is, but also where it will thrive.
 You are in control of your content and how it will work for you, generating revenue.

 Speaking your customers’ language is one simplest and quickest way to go.
 To do that, you can hire a native speaking employee, to translate your top-notch content.
 You can also use Google Translate, sure.

 It just depends on what your main goal is.

 For a CMO, VPM or a Marketing Director, I assume, the revenue going through the roof, thanks to your planning skills would be ideal, right?
-Well, how’s that for the planning skills: translating 4% of your marketing budget into 25 – 50% increase in leads with ROI of 151%?
+Well, how’s that for the planning skills: translating 4% of your marketing budget into a 25 – 50% increase in leads with an ROI of 151%?